The Department of Music offers private music lessons in many instruments and styles of music.

 A limited amount of financial assistance is available to qualified students.
 It’s important that students make their requests for assistance prior to each term they intend to take lessons.
 Access to this form will re-open on November 30 to apply for J-term 2023 funding.
 Access to the application is closed when the funding has been allocated or by the end of the first week of lessons.
 [NOTE: Student interest has been robust and funding is limited.
 The department is no longer accepting applications for the fall lessons series.]

 Department-owned instruments support departmental music classes and ensembles; seldom do we lend instruments owned by the College to individuals for private music lessons or groups for other activities.
 Students interested in short-term or long-term instrument use are encouraged to contact Ellis Music in Bethel, Vermont, 800-244-7664, for reasonable rental rates and free delivery to the College.

 Lockers and Practice Rooms

 If you would like to store your musical instrument at the Mahaney Arts Center, please stop by MAC 307 to reserve a locker and sign out a key for the academic year.
-All lockers need to be cleaned out and keys returned before students leave campus for the summer.
+All lockers need to be cleaned out and keys returned to the music department before students leave campus for the summer.

 Practice rooms are reserved only when requested by instructors for college student private music lessons.
 A schedule will be posted on each door.
 Otherwise, availability is on a first-come, first-served basis.
 The eight practice rooms at the MAC are for use by Middlebury College students; Middlebury College staff and faculty may also use the practice rooms.
 The MAC is open 7:30 a.m. to 9:00 p.m. daily.
 There is one additional practice room with a piano located in Wright 118.

 - French horn

 - Piano (classical, Jazz, popular music, beginner)